Main Street Electrical Parade

-The Main Street Electrical Parade is a nighttime parade that first premiered at Disneyland in 1972 and has since become the longest running parade in Disney history, performing at Disney Parks worldwide.
+The Main Street Electrical Parade is a nighttime parade that first premiered at Disneyland in 1972 and has since become the longest running parade in Disney history, performing at Disney parks worldwide.
 Created by Robert Jani and project director Ron Miziker, the parade features floats and live performers covered in over 600,000 electronically controlled LED lights.
-The parade uses a synchronized soundtrack featuring a signature theme, Baroque Hoedown, which is arranged to complement each float.
+The parade uses a synchronized soundtrack featuring a signature theme, "Baroque Hoedown" by Perrey and Kingsley, which is arranged to complement each float.

 The original parade at Disneyland in California ran from 1972 to 1996, and returned for limited engagements in 2017, 2019, and 2022.
 The neighboring Disney California Adventure park hosted the parade between 2001 and 2010.
 Another version, at Magic Kingdom in Florida's Walt Disney World Resort, ran from 1977 to 1991, 1999 to 2001, and 2010 to 2016.

 The parade has also spun off several other versions that ran or continue to run at Disney parks around the world.
 An updated version has run at Tokyo Disneyland as Tokyo Disneyland Electrical Parade: DreamLights since 2001.
 In 2014, Hong Kong Disneyland premiered a spiritual successor to the Main Street Electrical Parade, the Paint the Night Parade.
 An extended version of Paint the Night premiered at Disneyland on May 22, 2015, as part of the park's 60th anniversary celebration, and moved to Disney California Adventure on April 12, 2018.
 Paint the Night returned to Disneyland Park on May 14, 2025, for Disneyland's 70th anniversary celebration.

 The original Disneyland version of the parade ran at Walt Disney World's Magic Kingdom as "Disney's Main Street Electrical Parade" from June 5, 2010, to October 9, 2016, when it closed in preparation for a limited-time run at Disneyland.
 The Disneyland run started on January 19, 2017, and was planned to run through June 18, 2017, but due to popular demand, Disney extended the parade's run to August 20, 2017.

 On June 28, 2019, Disneyland officially announced that the parade would once again return to Disneyland Park for another limited engagement run, which began on August 2, 2019, and ran through September 30, 2019.

 On October 26, 2021, the Disney Parks' TikTok account released a video teasing the parade's return to Disneyland again.
 On November 20, 2021, it was announced at Destination D23 that the parade will return in spring 2022.
 Disney confirmed on February 22, 2022, that the parade would return on April 22, 2022, as well as revealing a reimagined To Honor America finale float that is more inclusive.
 The parade's 50th anniversary run began on April 20, 2022, during a soft opening that was live streamed on the Disney Parks Blog and had its "final performance of the season" on September 1, 2022.

 A spin-off of the parade performed at Disneyland Paris from January 8, 2024, to January 9, 2025, called the Disney Electrical Sky Parade, which honored the Disneyland Paris version of the parade using drones, water effects, projections, and pyrotechnics on drones.